-- A. There are six matters scheduled for a vote: - The election of two directors each to serve as Class II directors for a three year term expiring at the 2016 annual meeting of stockholders or until their respective successors have duly elected and qualified; - The ratification of CohnReznick LLP as our independent registered public accounting firm for the fiscal year ending June 30, 2014; - The approval an amendment to our certificate of incorporation, as amended, to increase the number of authorized shares of our common stock from 100 million shares to 175 million shares; - The approval of an amendment to our 2008 Omnibus Equity Incentive Plan to increase the number of shares authorized for issuance thereunder from 10 million shares to 15 million shares; - The approval on an advisory vote on the compensation of our named executive officers ("say-on-pay"); and - An advisory vote on the frequency of future executive compensation advisory votes.
+- A. There are five matters scheduled for a vote: - The election of two directors each to serve as Class III directors for a three year term expiring at the 2020 annual meeting of stockholders or until their respective successors have been duly elected and qualified; - The ratification of CohnReznick LLP as our independent registered public accounting firm for the fiscal year ending June 30, 2018; - The approval of an advisory vote on the compensation of our named executive officers (the "Say-On-Pay Proposal"); - The approval of an amendment to our certificate of incorporation, as amended, to increase the number of authorized shares of our common stock from 175 million shares to 275 million shares; and - The approval of an amendment to our 2008 Omnibus Equity Incentive Plan, as amended, to increase the number of shares of our common stock authorized for issuance thereunder from 15 million shares to 25 million shares.

-As of the date of this proxy statement, we are not aware of any business expected to come before or be transacted at the annual meeting other than the matters described above.
+As of the date of this proxy statement, we are not aware of any business expected to come before or be transacted at the Annual Meeting other than the matters described above.